arainho/awesome-sectools/README.md

 Repository | Description
 ---- | ----
 [the-book-of-secret-knowledge](https://github.com/trimstray/the-book-of-secret-knowledge) | A collection of inspiring lists, manuals, cheatsheets, blogs, hacks, one-liners, cli/web tools, and more
+[PayloadsAllTheThings](https://github.com/swisskyrepo/PayloadsAllTheThings) | A list of useful payloads and bypass for Web Application Security and Pentest/CTF

 ## Automation options